podcast

 Episode 72: Exploring Apple's Formula One Bid; Candle Media's Poor Revenue Forecast; Taylor Swift’s Media Domination

-This week we discuss the rumors that Apple is weighing an annual bid of $2 billion for Formula 1 racing, with the opportunity to purchase global rights after five years.
-We also detail how Candle Media's earnings are predicted to be between $140 and $170 million, which is less than the $330 million initial expectation.
-According to reports, Candle Media spent $900 million for Hello Sunshine and $3 billion for Moonbug Entertainment.
-Finally, we detail how Taylor Swift has already sold more than $100 million worth of advance tickets at AMC Theatres as she continues her worldwide domination across all forms of media.Podcast produced...
+This week, we discuss rumors that Apple is considering an annual bid of $2 billion for Formula 1, with the option to purchase global rights after five years.
+We also detail that Candle Media's earnings are expected to be between $140 and $170 million, which is below the initial $330 million expectation.
+According to reports, Candle Media spent $900 million on Hello Sunshine and $3 billion on Moonbug Entertainment.
+Finally, we detail how Taylor Swift has already sold more than $100 million worth of advance tickets at AMC Theatres as she continues her worldwide domination across all forms of media.Podcast produced by Security Halt Me...

 2023-10-09